 Whether your entire network has been exploited or only a small area has been affected; good data backups are your protection against major lasting damage.
 Having a good backup means having the procedures in place to both create regular backup copies and make sure they can be restored at a later date.

 Reliable and well-tested backups are worth their weight in gold.
-Knowing your data is safe and your system can be recovered is peace of mind against even the most highly destructive zero-day attacks.
+Knowing your data is safe and your system can be recovered is peace of mind against even the most highly destructive of zero-day exploits and one-day attacks.

 #4.
 Intrusion Protection